ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

 1 How do I use OSD / smart switch / Screen switching
   * There are 2 methods - using a RC channel (0-7) or by using OSD SWITCH if the FC supports it.
-  * Step1 - Select which method on the GUI
+  * Select which method on the GUI
-  * if using OSD_SWITCH method, enablele #define OSD_SWITCH on multiwii FC or via CLI / GUI for other FC
-  * if using OSD_SWITCH method, assign a switch on the FC GUI to the OSD Switch which will now be visible
-  * if using RC Channel, just make sure you use teh correct channel.
+  * if using RC Channel, just make sure you use the correct channel.

 ---